-This video is about learning how to set your goals, and then I’ll give you the tools and techniques you need to achieve them.
+This video is about learning how to set your goals, and the tools and techniques you need to achieve them.
 Today we are talking about goal achieving as a process.
-Like any process it has a beginning and an end.
+Like any process, it has a beginning and an end.

-You need to look at goal setting as a road map, something that takes your from point A to point B. You need to be flexible and remember that goal setting is not a wish list.
+You need to look at goal setting as a roadmap, something that takes you from point A to point B. You need to be flexible and remember that goal setting is not a wish list.

-I also break Vic Johnson’s goal setting process down below the video.
+I also break down Vic Johnson’s goal setting process down below the video.

 Where are you at right now?
 Where have you been?
 This is where you take a reality check where you are at – not where you hoped you’d be.
 This is so that you understand going forward where you’re going from.

-Because normally everyday you don’t spend a lot of time paying attention to the details that need to be corrected.
+Because normally every day you don’t spend a lot of time paying attention to the details that need to be corrected.
 You never really deal with it.
 The same thing happens in your life when it comes to goal setting.
-There are things that we have overlooked for years that we haven’t really dealt with and they have become major obstacles, subconsciously or consciously, in us reaching our goals.
+There are things that we have overlooked for years that we haven’t really dealt with and they have become major obstacles, subconsciously or consciously, to you reaching your goals.